Cold Weather Care for Doggies

 Limit exposure to cold weather:

 Try to walk your dog when the sun is out to reduce chances of getting sick.
 During colder months, it’s not unusual for pets to get an upper respiratory infection (URI), which is kind of like the doggie version of the common cold.
-One option is to utilize a real bark pee pad for your dog.
-This can help minimize exposure to cold weather, which can weaken immune systems.
+One cold weather care for dogs option is to utilize a real bark pee pad for your dog.
+This can help minimize exposure for dogs in the cold weather, which can weaken immune systems.

 Avoid boarding if possible: